 InfluxDB Cloud pricing plans

-InfluxDB Cloud offers two pricing plans:
+InfluxDB Cloud offers two pricing plans, which provide different data and resource usage limits:

 - Data In: 5.1MB every 5 minutes